7 traits the best intranets have in common

 Intranets shine when they reflect your company culture.
 That means they’re aligned with things like your brand’s aesthetic and tone of voice.
 Ideally, your intranet mirrors the look and feel of your external site and other brand assets.
 Look out for solutions with theming capabilities that let you apply your choice of colors, backgrounds, and the like.

-An intranet built with Refined.
+An intranet built with Refined Sites for Confluence.

 Can you use Confluence as an intranet?